Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 But, on the plus side, marketers have a better chance of forming a connection with prospects.
 If a prospect visits your website or sees your post in their Twitter feed, they may see similar content to all of your competitors and all other B2B marketers.
 On Instagram, the visual component allows you to add some attitude to your brand.

-You can track both overall engagement with your account, as well as the success of individual posts.
+You can track both overall engagement with your built social media dashboard, as well as the success of individual posts.